Special report: The missing BRIC in Indonesia's wall

 But with demand for investment growing, that may have begun to change.
 Indonesia is seeking $100 billion of private funding to overhaul its creaking transport network.
 Chinese Premier Wen Jiabao, on a visit to Jakarta last April, pledged $19 billion of investment credit for Indonesia, including $9 billion of soft and commercial loans for infrastructure development.

-China Development Bank will lead the financing of the railway project, with money also coming from the world's biggest and fourth biggest lenders, ICBC (1398.HK) and Bank of China (3988.HK) (601988.SS).
+China Development Bank will lead the financing of the railway project, with money also coming from the world's biggest and fourth biggest lenders, ICBC and Bank of China.

 PAVING THE WAY